knoxa/knoxa.github.io/examples/DEV-MUC3-0325.md

 If one agent makes a claim, another agent in the dialogue might ask a question about it:

 	NER1: "JOSE NAPOLEON DUARTE" is a person
-	CHK1: Is this a known person?
+	CHK1: Is this a known person?58

 This is modelled in AIF as a *transition* from the locution making the claim to a locution asking the question.
 Any answer can then be linked into the dialogue as a transition from the question.
 Answers might assert an indentity or that the person is unknown.
 Any unanswered questions will indicate where further investigation or analysis is needed.

 	IDENT1: Yes, "JOSE NAPOLEON DUARTE" is José Napoleón Duarte

 This is asserting *José Napoleón Duarte* as a unique identifier.
 Here, we're using DBpedia as a personalities database.
 DBpedia is constructed from Wikipedia, which is a set of entity-oriented documents with unique titles.
 The *rdfs:label* property for [an entity in DBpedia](https://dbpedia.org/resource/Jos%C3%A9_Napole%C3%B3n_Duarte) is the name of [the corresponding Wikipedia page](https://en.wikipedia.org/wiki/Jos%C3%A9_Napole%C3%B3n_Duarte), so is unique by virtue of the way Wikipedia works.
 We could make the identity more explicit, but less readable, by using a URI instead.
-We can do that in the Baleen RDF that backs this argument in any case.
+We can do that in Baleen RDF that backs this argument in any case.

 ## Knowledge

 Relating mentions to globally unique identifiers takes our debate beyond the boundaries of a single report and brings *knowledge* to bear.
 We may have prior knowledge or we can build a *knowledge base* from reports through a process of *sensemaking*.
-We can use can use a knowledge base to interpret and act on reporting and use reports to validate what we know.
+We can use a knowledge base to interpret and act on reporting and use reports to validate what we know.
 Again, this is a process of questioning and confirmation that can be modelled as dialogue.

 	ANALYST1: THE "CASE OF MSGR ROMERO," refers to the assassination of Archbishop Óscar Romero

 This is essentially identifying an *event*.
 As for people above, we can use "the assassination of Archbishop Óscar Romero" as an informal entity identifier by adopting that specific form of words whenever we refer to it.
 Alternatively, we can explicitly reference a record of the event in a database such as [GTD](https://www.start.umd.edu/gtd/search/IncidentSummary.aspx?gtdid=198003240008).
 It isn't critical exactly how this sort of claim is expressed because it's part of a dialogue, and other agents in the dialogue can ask for further clarification if needed, or perhaps offer elucidation unprompted:

 	GTD: The assassination of Archbishop Óscar Romero is GTD incident 198003240008
-	Wikipedia: The assassination of Archbishop Óscar Romero is [described here](https://en.wikipedia.org/wiki/%C3%93scar_Romero#Assassination)
+	Wikipedia: The assassination of Archbishop Óscar Romero is  described at https://en.wikipedia.org/wiki/%C3%93scar_Romero#Assassination